 If you find yourself more sweating as you’ve just run a marathon after having a baby or after baby birth, even when you’re relaxing or sitting still, you may be experiencing a very common and general thing called postpartum symptom: postpartum night sweats.

-What are postpartum night sweats?
+What are postpartum night sweats

 Postpartum sweating is actually normal, not to worry, and tends to happen more often when you’re sleeping, a phenomenon known as night sweats.
 Here’s everything new moms really need to know.
 In this article, we perfectly discuss what causes postpartum night sweats, why do I smell bad after having a baby, and how to find proper and perfect relief.

-What causes postpartum sweating?
+What causes postpartum sweating

 Here again, your pregnancy hormones are the actual culprit, as they instruct your body to rid itself of all those extra fluids it was formerly used to nourish your baby.